Codecademy/docs/content/numpy/concepts/math-methods/terms/arcsin/arcsin.md

   - 'paths/data-science-foundations'
 ---

-The **'.arcsin()'** method is used to calculate the inverse sine of the elements in an array.
-It is commonly employed when solving trigonometry problems where an angle of a right sided triangle is unknow, but two of the sides are known.
-The result should always be in the range -pi/2 to pi/2 (radians).
+The **`.arcsin()`** method is used to calculate the inverse sine of the elements in an array.
+It is commonly employed when solving trigonometry problems where an angle of a right triangle is unknown, but two of the sides are known.
+The result is always in the range of -π/2 to π/2 radians.

 Conversion of radians to degrees is done by the formula $r*180/\pi$.